The new energy landscape for buildings will be enabled by e-mobility - May 2026 - Schneider Electric South Africa

-For years, the energy conversation around buildings has been shaped by well-known priorities such as reducing consumption, improving efficiency, integrating renewables and stabilising supply.
+For years, the energy conversation around buildings has been shaped by priorities such as reducing consumption, improving efficiency, integrating renewables, and stabilising supply.
 However, a new player has entered the game, changing the way people think of transport and making a tangible difference to the way buildings consume energy.

-The adoption of the electric vehicle continues to proliferate, and buildings are becoming a vital part of the e-mobility movement, which requires a whole new approach to energy management.
+With the rise of electric vehicles, buildings are playing a key role in e-mobility and energy management.
+Reports predict Africa’s EV market will reach nearly $6 billion by 2031, with an annual growth rate above 50%.

 Why buildings are becoming the new charging hubs